aws/aws-encryption-sdk-cli/README.rst

 group.

-If the entry point raises a ``aws_encryption_sdk_cli.exceptions.BadUserArgumentError``, the CLI will present the raised error message to the user to indicate bad user input.
+If the entry point raises a ``aws_encryption_sdk_cli.exceptions.BadUserArgumentError``, the CLI displays the raised error message to the user to indicate bad user input.

 Data Key Caching
 ----------------
-Data key caching is optional, but if used then the parameters noted as required must be provided.
+Data key caching is optional, but if you use it, you must provide values for the required parameters.
 For detailed information about using data key caching with the AWS Encryption SDK, see the `data key caching documentation`_.

+The `data key caching`_ parameter arguments have a ``key=value`` format.

 Parameters may be provided using `Parameter Values`_.

-Allowed parameters:
+Data key caching parameter attributes:

 * **capacity** *(required)* : Number of entries that the cache will hold.
 * **max_age** *(required)* :  Determines how long each entry can remain in the cache, beginning when it was added.
-* **max_messages_encrypted** :  Determines how long each entry can remain in the cache, beginning when it was added.
+* **max_messages_encrypted** :  Determines how long each entry can be used, beginning when it was added.
 * **max_bytes_encrypted** : Specifies the maximum number of bytes that a cached data key can encrypt.

 Logging and Verbosity
 ---------------------
 The ``-v`` argument allows you to tune the verbosity of the built-in logging to your desired level.
-In short, the more ``-v`` arguments you supply, the more verbose the output gets.
+The more ``-v`` arguments you supply, the more verbose the output gets.

-* unset : ``aws-encryption-cli`` logs all warnings, all dependencies only log critical messages
+* unset : ``aws-encryption-cli`` logs all warnings.
+Dependencies log only log critical messages.
-* ``-v`` :  ``aws-encryption-cli`` performs moderate logging, all dependencies only log critical messages
+* ``-v`` :  ``aws-encryption-cli`` performs moderate logging.
+Dependencies log only critical messages.
-* ``-vv`` :  ``aws-encryption-cli`` performs detailed logging, all dependencies only log critical messages
+* ``-vv`` :  ``aws-encryption-cli`` performs detailed logging.
+Dependencies log only critical messages.
-* ``-vvv`` :  ``aws-encryption-cli`` performs detailed logging, all dependencies perform moderate logging
+* ``-vvv`` :  ``aws-encryption-cli`` performs detailed logging.
+Dependencies perform moderate logging.
-* ``-vvvv`` :  ``aws-encryption-cli`` performs detailed logging, all dependencies perform detailed logging
+* ``-vvvv`` :  ``aws-encryption-cli`` performs detailed logging.
+Dependencies perform detailed logging.

 .. table::